 Conclusion – Addressing medication non-adherence is critical for patient health and safety, and will allow your practice to deliver the most effective care possible.
 This module provides information on medication non-adherence and suggests how you can discuss this subject with your patients.
 Use the strategies and tactics in this module to improve your patients’ medication adherence.

 - Reductions in hospitalisations and emergency department visits are key drivers of declining health costs associated with improved medication adherence.

-- Using integrated pharmacy and medical administrative claims data on American individuals who had continuous health insurance coverage from 2005 to 2008, one study indicated that across four major conditions (congestive heart failure, hypertension, diabetes, and dyslipidemia) adherence was associated with significantly lower annual inpatient hospital days, ranging from 1.18 fewer days for dyslipidemia to 5.72 fewer days for congestive heart failure.
+- Using integrated pharmacy and medical administrative claims data on American individuals who had continuous health insurance coverage from 2005 to 2008, one study indicated that across four major conditions (congestive heart failure, hypertension, diabetes, and dyslipidemia) medication adherence was associated with significantly lower annual inpatient hospital days, ranging from 1.18 fewer days for dyslipidemia to 5.72 fewer days for congestive heart failure.